 Lyndon Baines Johnson was the 36th U.S. president.
 He served from 1963 to 1969.
 He was sworn in on November 22, 1963, two hours and nine minutes after President John F. Kennedy was assassinated.
 But by that time, he had earned a reputation as a powerful leader who knew how to get things done.

 LBJ's increased government spending added $42 billion, or 13 percent, to the national debt.
-It was nearly double the amount added by JFK, but less than a third of the debt added by President Nixon.
+It was almost double the amount added by JFK, but less than a third of the debt added by President Nixon.
 Since Johnson, every president has increased the debt by at least 30 percent.